sydra08/beer-me/README.md

 # About BeerMe

-BeerMe is an app that allows you to track beers that you want to try and beers that you've tried.
+BeerMe is a Rails app with a jQuery frontend that allows you to track beers that you want to try and beers that you've tried.

 ## Install & Usage Instructions